veilchen-web/veilchen/docs/recipes.rst

 This recipe is based upon the `Heroku Quickstart
 <http://devcenter.heroku.com/articles/quickstart>`_,
-with Bottle specific code replacing the
+with Veilchen specific code replacing the
 `Write Your App <http://devcenter.heroku.com/articles/python#write_your_app>`_ section of the `Getting Started with Python on Heroku/Cedar
 <http://devcenter.heroku.com/articles/python>`_ guide::